Pool Season Survival: Here’s How to Protect Hair from Chlorine Damage

-Between sorting tickets, packing your suitcase, and tying things up at work before signing off, protecting your hair from chlorine may be the last thing on your mind when you venture off on vacation.
+Between sorting tickets, packing your suitcase, and tying things up at work before signing off, protecting your hair from chlorine may be the last thing on your mind when you venture off on holiday.

 How does chlorine affect hair?